 In addition to the Canon 70-200, I also use a Canon 85mm f1.8 as a portrait lens in certain situations.
 It's a small, light and very fast lens.

-As you might know, I normally leave the scientific lens testing up to the professional Canon camera lens review sites, but I decided to test my own 70-200 lens and compare sharpness at f2.8 and f4.0.
+If you've read many of the other posts on Canon Camera Geek, you know I leave the scientific lens testing up to the professional Canon camera lens review sites, but I decided to test my own 70-200 lens and compare sharpness at f2.8 and f4.0.
 I am glad I did.

 The top photo was shot at F-4 and it is substantially sharper with better contrast.